motspilot Documentation

 <consensus>

-Multi-model synthesis (omitted if unavailable)
+Multi-model synthesis — 9-section structured format (omitted if unavailable)

 </consensus>